guetgs/PriceYourHorse/Timeline.md

 - [x] Adjust user entry form of web application to the final feature selection
 - [ ] Update Readme of Github repo
 - [ ] Polish look of web application
+- [ ] Polish all functions and github repo

+### Due Friday, Nov 20
+- [ ] Polish LogBook
 - [ ] Implement 3min power point presentation of the project

-### Due Friday, Nov 20
-- [ ] Implement the option for user to not select some features
-	- [ ] Use missing value predictor class to fill these values

 ### Due Saturday, Nov 21
 - [ ] Update the details page of the web-application
-- [ ] Polish all functions and github repo
 - [ ] Final polish on web application and powerpoint presentation